The Best Coding Bootcamps for High School Students

 Gap Year Coding Bootcamps

 A gap year coding bootcamp is designed for high school seniors who want to take a 12-month sabbatical right after high school and just before college.
-So, while other students go straight to college, gap year students attend bootcamps and explore the possibility of starting a career in technology.
+So, while other students go straight to college, gap year students can attend bootcamps and explore the possibility of starting a career in technology.

 University Coding Bootcamps